rishimukherjee31/LCCMR/README.md

 <br>

 1. Flash the `./codes/deploy.ino` file to Particle Boron through the Web IDE
-2. Insert SD card into Adalogger
+2. Insert the SD card into Adalogger
-4. Power on and monitor LED status, when the LED on the Boron flashes blue it is connected to the web.
+4. Power on and monitor the LED status.
+When the LED on the Boron flashes blue, it is connected to the web.
 (You only need to monitor this once)

 <br>

 ## Setup & Variables

-The following variables can be altered within the code depending on the need for it. ```RECORD_PERIOD``` is an integer constant that specifies the resolution of samples logged in miliseconds.
-2000 ms is the default value and it records a sample every 2 seconds. ```SEND_PERIOD``` is the time before a message is sent to the website.
-In our code it is 10 seconds.
+The following variables can be modified within the code as needed. ```RECORD_PERIOD``` is an integer constant that specifies the resolution of samples logged in milliseconds.
+2000 ms is the default value, and it records a sample every 2 seconds. ```SEND_PERIOD``` is the time before a message is sent to the website.
+In our code, it is 10 seconds.
 The calibration constants can be adjusted based on the readings and the expected values.
 The Turbidity and Dissolved Oxygen sensors don't need to be calibrated.

 <br>